|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Force Landed April 30, 1942

-On April 30, 1942 took off from 7-Mile Drome near Port Moresby at 13:00.
-One of eleven Airacobra led by Lt.
-Col Boyd D. "Buzz" Wagner on a strafing mission against Lae Airfield, the 8th Fighter Group's first combat mission.
-The AIracobras strafed the airfield at 14:37, hitting parked aircraft and seaplanes, then departed.
-A6M2 Zeros of the Tainan Kōkūtai scrambled, and attacked the Airacobras while they were near Salamaua.
+On April 30, 1942 at 1:00pm took off from 7-Mile Drome near Port Moresby piloted by 1st Lt.
+James "Hoot" J. Bevlock as one of eleven Airacobras led by Lt.
+Col Boyd D. "Buzz" Wagner on a strafing mission against Lae Airfield.
+This was the first combat mission flown by the 8th Fighter Group (8th FG) in New Guinea.
+Over the target at 2:37pm the Airacobras commenced strafing hitting parked aircraft and seaplanes then departed.
+During the attack A6M2 Zeros from the Tainan Kōkūtai scrambled and attacked the Airacobras in the vicinity of Salamaua.

 Another Airacobra pilot, Louis Meng led Bevlock in a right turn when several A6M2 Zeros attacked attempting to break up their flight.
-They evaded the Japanese, but ended up heading north, Meng turned the both in the right direction, but flew into clouds over the Owen Stanley Mountains, and lost sight of Bevlock.
+The pair managed to evaded the Zeros but ended up heading north, Meng turned them both in the right direction, but flew into clouds over the Owen Stanley Range and lost sight of Bevlock.
 Short on fuel and likely lost, this Airacobra force landed on the beach near Iokea.
-Officially condemned on October 31, 1944.
+This aircraft was officially condemned on October 31, 1944.

 Fate of the Pilot

-Making his way along the coast back to base, Bevlock reached Yule Island on May 1 where the RAAF Spotter Station radioed his arrival and he boarded the Nusa bound for Port Moresby, arriving during the afternoon on May 2 and returned to duty.
+Bevlock survived the landing unhurt.
+Afterwards, he made his way along the coast headed eastward until he reached Yule Island on May 1 where the Royal Australian Air Force (RAAF) Spotter Station radioed his whereabouts and he embarked aboard the Nusa and was transported back to Port Moresby, arriving in the afternoon of May 2 and returned to duty.

 Justin Taylan visited on October 22, 2007: